-A standby mode where there is one operation and no operation is active on the standby server, as shown in Figure 2.3 From occurrence of a failure to recovery, is referred to as uni-directional standby.
+A standby mode where there is one operation and no operation is active on the standby server, as shown in Figure 2.2 From occurrence of a failure to recovery, is referred to as uni-directional standby.
+A standby mode where there are two or more operations with each server of the cluster serving as both active and standby servers is referred to as multi-directional standby.